Changissnz/internet_insecurity_of_today/README.md

   mysterious ways.
 - Some people have started color-coding their internet domains to declare their allegiances (i.e. yellow gangs, red hatters, blue lights) in what appears to be fair competition on a good day.
 Everyone knows how days are.
 Good days and bad days.
 Waiting for the day.
   Counting the days.
 So the fair competition could turn epic by the honesty of narrators (white tails and grey mirrors).
+Onlookers, restrained by some type of way, have reacted by sounding the alarm about the growing trend of ultra-multi-nationalism.
+Some of these onlookers have further suggested that the world go back to the original model for transparency: clear or opaque grey.
+But the outcries against this model become about the vitality.